dowobeha/yupik-parser/README.md

 ## How to compile

+Ensure that you have Swift 5.2 or later installed.

 - Option 1: On macOS, double-click on Package.swift, and the whole project should open in XCode

 - Option 2: At the terminal, run `swift build`.
 This will compile the code and put it in a `.build` directory, probably in `.build/debug/qamani`